ClementR8/aihabitat/Setup.md

 # Habitat Installation

-To install the simulator habitat-sim, a tutorial can be followed on the following link : facebookresearch/habitat-sim: A flexible, high-performance 3D simulator for Embodied AI research. (github.com)
+To install the simulator habitat-sim, a tutorial called can be followed on the following link : [facebookresearch/habitat-sim:](https://github.com/facebookresearch/habitat-sim).
 However, a few errors can occur while following the tutorial, so I’ll explain in detail the installation process.

 1) Creating a new conda environment
 To install habitat you need conda on your computer.
-To do so you can follow the tutorial (Installing conda — conda 24.4.1.dev80 documentation).
+To do so you can follow the conda tutorial ([Installing conda — conda 24.4.1.dev80 documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html)).
 Assuming that conda is installed on your computer, we can create a new environment that we will call habitat.
 To do this type the following code lines in the terminal.
    ```bash
    # We require python>=3.9 and cmake>=3.10